Home Insurance Coinsurance Clause: What It Is & How to Avoid Penalties

 • Commercial property policies (often at 90% or higher)

-• Landlord/rental property policies
+• Landlord and rental property policies

 Coinsurance is notably less common in the Standard Fire Policy form but is prevalent in nearly every modern homeowners policy form.
 If you're unsure, search your policy document for "coinsurance," "insurance-to-value," or "condition of average."
 Understanding the distinction between hazard insurance vs. homeowners insurance can also help clarify what your dwelling coverage actually protects.